ArcueidShiki/DataAnalyticsApplication/backend/GetStarted.md

 ## Database Migration Operations

+To view the app.db, you need start the backend first, at make sure you installed the sqlite Viewer extension in the vscode or other IDE.

 when?
 When you changed table schema in the models layer

 The following operations will update the database without losing existing data in the tables